 Our Success Stories

-Since the formation of the Foundation in 1995 and with the generous help of individual & corporate donors, the Pemberton & Squamish Health Care Foundations and through local government and non-profit organization grants we have raised over $808,000 with an additional $1,230,000 raised during the recent CT scanner campaign.
+Since the formation of the Foundation in 1995 and with the generous help of individuals and corporate donors, the Pemberton & Squamish Health Care Foundations and through local government and non-profit grants we have raised over $1.3 million.
+These funds have been used towards the purchase of a wide range of equipment, facilities, training and other health related initiatives that were beyond the scope of the health care budgets.
+The list below highlights some of these achievements.

 These funds have been used towards the purchase of a wide range of equipment and facility improvements that were beyond the scope of the health care budgets.
 The list below describes these achievements.